 - If applicable, any contact you have had with CERN members

 - 4-6 keywords that are relevant to your interests

 - If applicable, links to your web page/s.

 The endorsers of the proposed member then should contact email@example.com to have the new member added to the CERN listserv.
 Once on the list, the endorsers send out a Welcome to the listserv with the new member’s Introductory Statement.
 New members will be given instructions on how to access the membership home page.

-To find current CERN members you can search on the map (above); look on the People page (which profiles the CERN members who are also members of the Community Economies Institute); or look through the list of recent CERN publications.
+To find current CERN members you can search on the map (above); look on the People page (which profiles the CERN members who are also members of the Community Economies Institute); or look through the list of recent publications by members of the network.

-CERN communicates via a list-serve: email@example.com.
-This list is used to circulate new research output, information about conferences, links to parallel or complementary research, and links to economic experiments.
-In addition to the International CERN list there are active regional sub-lists of CERN, in Eastern Australia (CERN-Sydney), in Latin America (CERN-LA) and in Europe (CERN-Europe).
+CERN communicates via a list-serve: firstname.lastname@example.org.
+This list is used to circulate information about relevant conferences and other events; members' research and related activities; links to parallel or complementary research; and links to economic experiments.
+There are also active regional sub-lists of CERN, in Eastern Australia (CERN-Sydney), in Latin America (CERN-LA) and in Europe (CERN-Europe).
 CERN-Asia is currently forming.
-CERN sub lists are used to circulate notice of any regional meetings.
+CERN sub-lists are used to circulate notice of regional meetings and events.

 Click here to view the full archive of publications by members of the network.